 What is a Confined Space?

-However, here is a list of some of the more common confined spaces which the safety legislation will cover:-
+Here is a list of some of the more common confined spaces which safety legislation will cover and which would be discussed in a confined space training course:-

 - Storage tanks